ayuzzh/test/APPLETS.md

 1. First you need to create XXXX.cpp source file in src folder.
 For example, echo applet's source file is located in src/coreutils folder.
 Cause it is well fitted in that folder.
-If you want you can create a XYZ folder in src and then create source for your XXXX applet.
+If you want you can create a XYZ folder in src for grouping the applets then create source file in that folder.

 2. Then make sure to follow the below source code format in the XXXX.cpp file.